Palaeopsychops: P. abruptus

 P. abruptus, of the Fur Formation, is the only Paleopsychops in which body material has been found.
 The name chosen by Andersen (2001) is from the Latin abruptus which means disconnected, a reference to the dark color bands which are interrupted by the clear subcostal space as it runs the wing length.
 The antennae as preserved show a short scape but the full length and additional structures of the antennae are missing.
 The maxillary palpi are preserved, consisting of five segments that terminate in a pointed fifth segment.
 The legs have coatings of short dense setae on the coxa and fore femurs.
 There are also short upright setae on the upper surface of the thorax.
 The forewings are estimated to be between 38-44 mm long and 16-19 mm, while the length of the hind wings is unreported.
 The coloration of the wings is mostly clear, with three narrow longitudinal dark bands that are interrupted by a hyaline subcostal space.
-The wings also have numerous small setae running along the wing venation, a feature not seen in the other Danish species, though Archibald and Makarkin (2006) note the lack of setae is possibly due to the preservation of specimens in courser or finer sediments.
+The wings also have numerous small setae running along the wing venation, a feature not seen in the other Danish species, though Archibald and Makarkin (2006) note the lack of setae is possibly due to the preservation of specimens in coarser or finer sediments.
 Both the P. abruptus paratype which has setae, and the P. setosus holotype are fossilized in "unusually" fine grain matrix, allowing for finer details to be preserved.